 In most cases it is highly challenging to qualify for a mortgage if you are unemployed.
 If you have a track record of consistent seasonal or contract employment, however, you may be able to get approved for a mortgage but the process requires additional documentation and there is no guarantee of the outcome.

-The ultimate answer to your question of if you can qualify for a mortgage depends on your work and income history over the past three-plus years.
-If you have earned approximately same amount of money over the past three years, a lender may average your income over that time period to determine your ability to qualify for a mortgage, even if your income is interrupted by periods of unemployment.
+The ultimate answer to your question depends on your contract work history and income over the past two years according to your tax returns.
+If you have earned approximately same amount of money both years, the lender may average your income over that time period to determine your ability to qualify for a mortgage, even if your income is interrupted by periods of unemployment.

 This is the same approach used by lenders for self-employed applicants.
 Please note that unless you have a seasonal job and your employer has committed to re-hiring you for the following season you usually can not include unemployment income in your loan application.

 For example, if you earned $75,000 and $85,000 from contract work, excluding unemployment income, in each of the prior two years, a lender may give you credit for $80,000 in annual income (the two year average) or $6,666 in monthly gross income when you apply for a mortgage.
 Lenders are more likely to apply this method if your application has positive supporting factors in other areas such as a high credit score, significant financial reserves, a 20%+ down payment or a low debt-to-income ratio.